DistroByte/AwF-Bot/README.md

 Another option is to load `oof2win2's` mod that does this all without the hassle.
 It however **doesn't allow for achievements to work**, as the game stores modded and vanilla achievements separately, modded ones don't go to Steam.

-If you would preffer the integration with permissions for different types of user levels, please use the [AwF-Scenario](https://github.com/oof2win2/AwF-Scenario)
+If you would prefer the integration with permissions for different types of user levels, please use the [AwF-Scenario](https://github.com/oof2win2/AwF-Scenario)

 ## Commands